Kim Foxx’s political exit sets the stage for a free-for-all in 2024 race for state’s attorney

 “If I run, I’m gonna do three things on the day that I win: One, thank the voters.
 Two, go to 35th and Michigan and tell the police somebody has their back.
 And three, go to 26th and California and tell them that we are going to begin prosecuting from now on.
 If you don’t want to do that, you can turn in your resignation now.
 Simple as that.”

-Smollett’s case was eventually brought to trial by a special prosecutor, who issued a report that stated Lanier and then top deputy Joseph Magats gave conflicting accounts of the timeline and the reasoning for the decision to dismiss the case against Smollett.

-In her speech to the City Club, Foxx referred to Lanier as “my rock,” and praised her handling of the prosecution of Shomari Legghette for the murder of Chicago PoliceCmdr.
-Paul Bauer.

-Other possibilities include attorney Donna More, who has run twice to for the office, finishing third, retired Judge Arthur Hill Jr., criminal defense attorney Sam Adam Jr. and former federal prosecutor Sergio Acosta.
+Other possibilities include retired Judge Arthur Hill Jr., criminal defense attorney Sam Adam Jr.